What is the Silicon Valley Program?

 Yes.
-International students must take an additional step to ensure that they apply for their I-20 prior to the beginning of their semester in Silicon Valley.
+International students must take an additional step to ensure that they apply for their Curricular Practical Training (CPT) prior to the beginning of their semester in Silicon Valley.
 There are only two requirements: 1) submit your offer letter from your internship sponsor, and 2) submit proof that you are enrolled in an internship.
-Consult your international representative or the SVP Program Director for more details.
+Consult your international student advisor or the SVP Program Director for more details.

 How do I apply?

 Students must complete the SVP Application, which includes personal information, short answer questions, one essay, one letter of recommendation, a current transcript, and a current resume.
 Students whose applications pass the first round of review will be interviewed by the SVP selection committee.
 The application can be found here.

 Students may intern at a variety of corporations or organizations in the area.
 To view potential employers by sector, click here.
 To see which companies have hosted interns in prior semesters, click here.

 I already have an internship.
 Does this mean I will have priority acceptance to the program?